tommybobbins/PiThermostat/README.md

 ============

-Central heating system using a Raspberry Pi and optinally an LCD touchscreen requires at least one TMP102 to make a thermostat.
-Integrates with Google calendar or Django Happenings to find required temperature.
-Works with 433MHz sender board to make a complete boiler control.
-Currently works with British Gas and Drayton gas boilers.
+Central heating system and/or Hot water system using a Raspberry Pi and optionally an LCD touchscreen.
+This project requires at least one TMP102 to make a thermostat.
+Integrates with Google calendar or Django Schedule to find required temperature.
+Works with 433MHz sender board to make a complete boiler control system or Shelly relays.
+Currently works with British Gas and Drayton gas boilers for 433, but Shelly Relays should work for any boiler.

 More details about the 433 sender board used can be found https://github.com/tommybobbins/Raspi_433